Initiatives waste their time and resources on overcoming mountains of obstacles

 Gap 2:

-What do decision-makers REALLY NEED to make the problem-solving decisions?
+What do decision-makers and their advisors REALLY NEED to make the problem-solving decisions?

 What delivered the needed results where our long-standing solutions failed us?